-In an effort to continue open communication with insurers, the Ontario College of Osteopathic Rehabilitation Sciences (OCORS) has begun a telephone support program for insurers’ policy development and claims staff.
+In an effort to continue open communication with insurers, the Ontario College of Osteopathic Rehabilitation Sciences (OCORS) has begun a communication support program for insurers’s policy development and claims staff.
 Staff members in our Insurance Relations Department make periodic contact with insurance representatives to discuss concerns regarding manual osteopathy claims and to share any new OCORS resources.
 Our goal is to simplify and expedite the manual osteopathy claims process for the insurance industry in Ontario and to protect the patients & insurers by preventing fraud.

+The Ontario College of Osteopathic Rehabilitation Sciences is committed to work with all Ontario insurers (including auto insurers and extended health plan providers) to help them compensate for osteopathic services that are standard and medically necessary.
+As such insurers can rest assured that any member of OCORS follows its code of ethics and standard business practices.
 Insurers should note that rendering a medical diagnosis and performing spinal and joints manipulative therapy are controlled acts in the province of Ontario and only regulated health professional such as physicians, surgeons and doctors of chiropractic may render a medical diagnosis or perform manipulations.
 OCORS registered manual osteopaths follow the health rules and regulations established by the authorities in Ontario.
 Insurers can rest assured OCORS members refrains from rendering a medical diagnosis and will not perform spinal or joint manipulation.
-Instead they limit their practice only to treatment and management of conditions associated with disorders of muscle s, bones, nerves and joints.
-OCORS members only use scientific, researched proven manual osteopathy techniques such as soft tissue therapy, muscle energy technique, therapeutic exercises, and osteo-articular joint mobilization.
+Instead they limit their practice only to treatment and management of conditions within their scope of practice.